tompidev/TD-Grub2-Theme-Installer/README.md

 Thank you for your rating or star voting!

-If you have any idee or a question please don not hesitate and write!
+If you have any idea or a question please don not hesitate just write me!